-It’s amazing how history repeats itself in our lives.
+Have you noticed how history repeats itself in our lives?
 We think we’ve learned to deal with overwhelming anxiety, but each new day offers a new challenge we never would have expected.

 In ancient Israel, the Harod Valley gave stage to two sets of desperate situations.
 From threats to insecurities to death and hopelessness, in every case the overwhelming anxiety found its peace only one way.